 What are the long-term costs?
 Proactive maintenance requires upfront investment but prevents costly breakdowns.

 Do you have the resources to support proactive maintenance?
-CMMS software (like FieldEx) can help automate maintenance schedules and keep everything organized.
+A CMMS (Computerized Maintenance Management System) like FieldEx, for example, can help automate maintenance schedules and keep everything organized.

 So, should you go all-in on proactive maintenance, or stick with reactive strategies?
 The truth is, neither is a one-size-fits-all solution.
 A blended approach, supported by smart technology, is the future.